Apply for a disabled person's bus pass

 - a copy of your letter from the DVLA giving notice of long-term refusal or withdrawal of driving licence on medical grounds

-- if the DVLA letter is not available provide a healthcare professional's medical evidence which states reasons that you are unable to drive
+- if the DVLA letter is not available provide medical evidence from a qualified healthcare professional specific to your disability or relevant medical conditions which states reasons you are unable to drive

 - audiology evidence demonstrating severe hearing loss – 70-95 dB OR registered with HCC Deaf Services as Deaf (BSL British Sign Language)